dart-archive/www.dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 The todo_with_delete app uses
 some interesting Dart syntax
 when adding an event listener to the **Delete All** button.
-The argument passed into the add() function is an example of a _function expression_, which is a shorthand way of defining functions and it uses the => syntax to define the function concisely.
+The argument passed into the listen() function is an example of a _function expression_, which is a shorthand way of defining functions and it uses the => syntax to define the function concisely.